devops-cohort/shalini/README.md

 DELETE: Delete users account

 At the moment, the blog fully encapuslets the devops tools I have learnt about, such as Jenkins, gunicorn and GCP, however due to time constraints it only covers the basic functionalities.
-Since submitting the project, I am going to increase the complexity of the application ot further demonstrate my capabilites as a devops engineer.
+Since submitting the project, I am going to increase the complexity of the application to further demonstrate my capabilites as a devops engineer.

 ## User Stories